-Comparing the design of the Princesa prior to refitting with those of the HMS almost 500 tons more than the British adaptations.
+Comparing the design of the Princesa prior to refitting with those of the HMS Thunderer and Hero can be quite challenging as a result of the vast similarities.
+The Spanish prize was slightly larger than both of these ships in its dimensions which led it to carry almost 500 tons more than the British adaptations.
 There was a difference of placement of cannon on board the ships.
 The Spanish placed higher-calibre guns on their decks and fitted seventy guns on board the Princesa.
-In the gun deck, twenty-eight 32-pounder guns were placed; on the upper deck thirty 18-pounders were positioned; the last 12 cannon were 9-pounders and they were located in the quarterdeck.
-Contrarily, the British placed twenty-eight 32-pounder cannon in the gun deck; twenty-eight 24-pounders in the upper deck; fourteen 9-pounders in the quarterdeck and four 9-pounders in the forecastle (Lyon, 1993).
+In the gun deck, twenty-eight 32-pounder guns were placed; on the upper deck thirty 18-pounders were positioned; the last 12 cannon were 9pounders and they were located in the quarterdeck.
+Contrarily, the British placed twentyeight 32-pounder cannon in the gun deck; twenty-eight 24-pounders in the upper deck; fourteen 9-pounders in the quarterdeck and four 9-pounders in the forecastle (Lyon, 1993).